How many times have your customers remarked after an interaction with your business – what an excellent experience?

-As any other, a customer journey map is a visual depiction of the steps leading to an objective.
+Like any other, a customer journey map is a visual depiction of the steps leading to an objective.
 It’s a document that records and shows all the interactions.

-Ideally, a customer journey map is represented by an infographic in order to make it easy for key members of your company to understand.
+Ideally, a customer journey map is represented by an infographic to make it easy for key members of your company to understand.
 But whatever be its final form, the aim always is to teach organizations more about their customers.
 The customer is at the center of every B2C and B2B company, and a map of the customer’s journey gives managers a ringside view of how customers or leads have moved through the sales funnel.

 Two things will happen because of the map: The manager can identify opportunities or identify weak points in the funnel to enhance the buying experience.
-Also, in today’s digital world, it will also demonstrate to a company how to adapt to the world of mobile, social media and the web vis-à-vis customer behavior.
+Also, in today’s digital world, it will demonstrate to a company how to adapt to the world of mobile, social media, and the web vis-à-vis customer behavior.

 2) Get intimate with customers

-At the other end of the scale, enterprises can invest in big data analytics, or bring in outside consultants with deep-seated knowledge of how to measure a customer’s EQ.
+At the other end of the scale, enterprises can invest in big data analytics, or bring in outside consultants with a deep-seated knowledge of how to measure a customer’s EQ.

-For both, the business needs to collect customer feedback at all stages of his buying journey.
+For both, the business needs to collect customer feedback at all stages of its buying journey.
 This includes not only formal surveys but inputs by way of online reviews, call center feedback, and feedback over social media, all of which can capture the various stages of a customer’s sentiments.

-Intent is also something that needs to be measured.
+The intent is also something that needs to be measured.
 Does your business understand why he/she seeks a product or service?
 Do not make assumptions about a customer’s goal but use data analytics for the same.

 3) Deploy analytics